-- Enter from East 262nd Street ONLY.
-Use the North drive ENTRANCE ONLY, pull completely through into the coned drop-off lane; let the children out and exit by the South drive EXIT ONLY to East 262nd Street.
-Please pull forward as far as you can in the drop-off zone to allow multiple cars to unload at the same time.
-Students will be directed to enter one of three entrances to avoid over-crowding. - 2.
-Parents who find it necessary to keep their children in the car must park in the spaces on the right of the cones near the gym door entrance. - 3.
+- 1. Enter from East 262nd Street ONLY.
+Use the North drive ENTRANCE ONLY, pull completely through following the blue line; let the children out and exit by the South drive EXIT ONLY to East 262nd Street. - 2.
+Parents who find it necessary to keep their children in the car must park in the spaces on the right of the cones near the gym door entrance.
+This is NOT a designated drop off area.
+If exiting a car in this area a parent must accompany the student to the entrance door. - 3.
 Please note: The Forestview Avenue entrance will no longer be used by the school community.
-Please do not enter or exit through this driveway.
-Bus riders will enter through the south door. - 4.
-NO ONE MAY DRIVE THROUGH CONED AREAS.
-No parent should get out of cars in the drop off lanes.
+Please do not enter or exit through this driveway. - 4.
+NO ONE MAY DRIVE THROUGH CONED AREAS. - No parent should get out of cars in the drop off lanes.